 After every watering, refill the watering container.
 Let it sit until the next time you water again.
 By watering indoor plants this way, the water will have time to warm up to a standard temperature.
 This is better than using water with the same temperature that it would be coming from the rainwater or tap.
 Most plants would prefer tepid water instead of cold water.

 You would be better off providing your plants with less water since you can always add more as you go.
 When you end up overwatering plants, there will be a lot of work to do to fix it.
 So keep track of the amount of water that you pour so you will know how much is right for your plant.

 Some plants will also benefit from misting the leaves because watering will mainly affect their roots.
 Some of the leaves will actually not benefit from misting.
 The key is to get to know your plants well.

 Image Credit: Alicdn

 Overwatering is often the reason why plants die.
 Therefore, you should choose the right pots to grow your plants.
-One of the indoor plant watering devices that you should invest in are those pots that come with holes at the bottom.
+One of the indoor plant watering devices that you should invest in is those pots that come with holes at the bottom.
 Pots with solid bottom can cause water to pool and the roots can get rotten when soaked for too long.

 If pots that do not have drainage holes are your only option, then consider placing a layer of stones at the bottom.
 The extra water can pool on the stones instead of getting into direct contact with the roots.
 The stone layer must also be an inch deep or more.

 It is also important that you choose the pot that’s appropriate for the size of the plants.
 Plants must be matched to the correct container so water will be evenly distributed.
-Plants grown in very small containers can get root bound, or that the roots will take up the entire space.
+Plants grown in very small containers can get root bound, or the roots will take up the entire space.
 On the other hand, growing plants in very big containers may not be able to hold water in the soil well and will therefore dry out easily.

 Image Credit: Ikea